Koteterov/SoftUni-Problems-Solved/README.md

 # SoftUni-Problems-Solved
-Some problems solved by me during my study at SoftUni.
+Most of the problems solved during my study at SoftUni.